bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 - __Optimal Lot Size__ - Optimal lot size of a given product for future month.
 - __Efficiently manage inventory space__ - Right lot size to ensure the inventory space is efficiently managed for multiple products.
 - __Predict products in demand__ - Identify what products will be in demand for upcoming month and their optimal quantity.
-- __Predict unforeseen crisis__ - Identify any unforseen instances (Economy crisis, Health crisis , Weather crisis , Regional news sentiment) which might impact future demand and plan accordingly.
+- __Predict unforeseen crisis__ - Identify any unforeseen instances (Economy crisis, Health crisis , Weather crisis , Regional news sentiment) which might impact future demand and plan accordingly.
 - __Maximize profit__ - Seller wants to make maximum profit from his investment made in inventory.

 ## Approach :

 The team came up with generic , re-usable , scalable Machine Learning model which can help seller address above challenges.

-The seller can trained thier specific model with their sales data for last few years and model will be able to predict optimum lot size for next few months.
+The seller can trained their specific model with their sales data for last few years and model will be able to predict optimum lot size for next few months.

-The ML model will be customized , trained and deployed seperately for each seller to improve the accuracy based out of seller historical data , demand , weather , economic , regional sentiments.
+The ML model will be customized , trained and deployed separately for each seller to improve the accuracy based out of seller historical data , demand , weather , economic , regional sentiments.

-The ML model will pre-process the data and extract weighted features as part of pre proccesing step.
+The ML model will pre-process the data and extract weighted features as part of pre processing step.
 The model will further consider all the external factors like weather , economy , regional sentiments , population and festival timeframe through calender.

 The ML model with deployed on Azure Cloud and will be exposed via API endpoint for prediction and re-trained the model.